 - Find interactive photo-ops throughout World Showcase.
 You and your tadpoles can become part of classic masterpieces for fun family photos!

-- Find unique Festival merchandise, special pins and more in the Festival Showplace and around the park.
-As always, we recommend creating a "wishlist" throughout the day and picking up all of your sought-after items at the Festival Showplace (inside the Odyssey building) on your way out.
-You'll find the best selection here!
+- Find unique festival merchandise, special pins and more in the Festival Showplace and around the park.
+As always, we recommend creating a "wishlist" throughout the day and picking up all of your sought-after items at the Festival Markets on your way out.

-This Festival isn't over until the Fat Lady sings .. .and in this case, that will be me Feb.
-25 after I'm stuffed with this delicious food.
-We can't wait to indulge!
-Have a question about the Epcot International Festival of the Arts?
-Ask away in comments, and then hop over to purchase discount Disney World tickets.
+What excites you the most about this year's festival?
+Have a question about the EPCOT International Festival of the Arts?
+Ask away in the comments, and then hop over to purchase discount Disney World tickets.

 Related: Guide to Walt Disney World Events